red-kite-solutions/stalker/docs/docs/concepts/findings.md

 ### PortServiceFinding and websites

-When publishing a `PortServiceFinding` with the service name of `http` or `https`, the `Jobs Manager` will understand that a website is located on that port.
+When publishing a `PortServiceFinding` with the service name of `http` or `https`, the platform will understand that a website is located on that port.

-The `Jobs Manager` will therefore create and publish several `WebsiteFinding`s, one for each of the host's linked domain name, and one for the IP address alone.
+The platform will therefore create and publish several `WebsiteFinding`s, one for each of the host's linked domain name, and one for the IP address alone.

 These website findings will allow further investigation of the http(s) port with the different domain names, in case the port supporting multiple virutal hosts.

 For instance, imagine a host with the IP address `1.2.3.4`.
 This host has the linked domains `example.com` and `dev.example.com`.